Alexander Ogston

-Sir Alexander Ogston MD CM LLD (19 April 1844 – 1 February 1929) was a British surgeon, famous for his discovery of Staphylococcus.
+Sir Alexander Ogston (19 April 1844 – 1 February 1929) was a British surgeon, famous for his discovery of Staphylococcus.

 Life

 Ogston was the eldest son of Amelia Cadenhead and her husband Prof. Francis Ogston (1803–1887), Professor of Medical Jurisprudence at the University of Aberdeen.
 He had a brother who was also a professor.

 University of Aberdeen

 Ogston began his medical training at Marischal College in 1862 and graduated as Bachelor of Medicine and Master of Surgery at the recently united University of Aberdeen in 1865 with honours in medicine and surgery at the age of 21.

 He obtained his MD a year later in 1866.
 He was appointed as a full surgeon to the Aberdeen Royal Infirmary in 1874.
 He was Assistant Professor of Medical Jurisprudence and Materia Medica, Lecturer in Ophthalmology and Anaesthetist before being appointed as Regius Professor of Surgery in 1882.
 He is credited with the introduction of carbolic spray to Aberdeen.